Accredited Practising Dietitian Program

 The Accredited Practising Dietitian (APD) program is the credentialing program for dietitians managed by DAA.
 The APD program is governed by the Dietetic Credentialing Council (DCC), an independent council of the DAA Board.
-Guidance and requirements for dietitians who commit to the APD program, are found in the APD Guide.
+Guidance and requirements for dietitians who commit to the APD program, are found in the APD program handbook.
 This includes information about CPD, examples of learning goals and outcomes, provisional APD status, consequences of not meeting the requirements of the program and deferment.

 APD is the only credential for dietitians recognised by the Australian government (for Medicare and Department of Veterans’ Affairs (DVA) purposes), many state governments and many private health insurers.
 The APD program is a way for consumers and other stakeholders to recognise professionals with qualifications and skills to provide expert nutrition and dietary advice in a safe and evidence based way.

-APDs demonstrate their commitment to ongoing education and are committed to the DAA Code of Professional Conduct and Statement of Ethical Practice.
+APDs demonstrate their commitment to ongoing education and are committed to the Code of Professional Conduct and Statement of Ethical Practice.
 APDs can be subject to a rigorous complaints and disciplinary process if required and 5% are subject to annual random audit.

 Dietitians who have graduated from accredited Australian university dietetic courses and those from overseas who have completed the Dietetic Skills Recognition examination process are eligible to join the APD Program.